 More and more destinations around the world are introducing tourist taxes and there is a large number of European countries and cities that have started implementing it.
-It usually consists of a fee that applies per person and per night.
-The tourist tax is payable on spot, and usually at check out from your accomodation.
+It usually consists of a fee that applies per person per night.
+The tourist tax is payable locally, and usually at check out from your accommodation.

 In France, there is a tourist tax or "Taxe de Séjour", which is charged per person, per night and varies according to the standard and quality of the accommodation.

 The rates range from €0.50 to €4,30 per person, per night.
 The detailed price breakdown is available (in French) on the service-public.fr website.
 To calculate the actual tourist tax amounts due, multiply the rate applicable to each category of accommodation by the number of nights and the number of taxable persons.
 Children under 18 are exempt from the tax.

 An additional tax can also be added by the counties and regions.
 For example, the Île-de-France region recently introduced an additional “Grand Paris” tax of 15%.

 On our tours to France, the tourist taxes are usually not included and must be paid locally.

 Manchester is the first and only British city to charge a £1 tourist tax to visitors staying in the city-centre hotels or rental apartments.
 Other UK’s leading destinations could impose tourist taxes in the coming years.